AppGharage/Curriculum/docs/core/README.md

 ## Cloud Code Hosting Platforms
 ::: tip
-Create a profile on **Github**, create and contribute to Open Source Projects.
+Create a profile on **Github**, create projects and learn about Open Source Projects.
 Explore under the hood of Open Source Projects.
 Other code hosting Platforms include Bitbucket, Gitlab etc
 :::